SeanRobertDH/PHP-Race-Condition-POC/README.md

 This repo contains a PHP Race Condition POC that simulates a vulnerability seen in Starbucks gift cards in 2015.

 # Setup:
 **Note*** May not work on M1 Mac or other ARM-based OSes.
-If you find a solution, please feel free to suggest a commit!
+If you find a solution, please feel free to submit a PR!
 1. install [Docker](https://docs.docker.com/get-docker/).
 2. Run `git clone https://github.com/SeanRobertDH/PHP-Race-Condition-POC.git`.
 3. in the cloned directory with the `docker-compose.yml` file, run the command `docker-compose up`.